molily/molily.de/_posts/2019-02-03-testing-angular.md

 TODO: findComponentInstance helper

-Let us discuss what we have gained with this type of testing the `HomeComponent`.
+Let us recap what we have gained with this type of testing the `HomeComponent`.

 We have replaced a Component dependency with a fake that behaves the same, as far as `HomeComponent` is concerned.
 The fake child is rendered, but the template may be empty.